beckitrue/container-app-workshop/lesson_2/README.md

 It might not work because the IP addresses in the `default.conf` file and the `index.html` file are hardcoded.
 You will need to update the IP addresses in these files to match the IP address of your `simple-web` server.

 We used the bind mounts for this very reason.
-You can update the files on your host and the changes will be reflected in the container.
+You can edit and update the files on your computer and the changes will be reflected in the container.

 ### Update the configuration files